christweekie/kotlin-service/README.md

 4. Controller with mustache template - test with `TestRestTemplate`
 5. REST controller - test with MockMvc
 6. Swagger
+7. WebMvcTest - lightweight test on controller with MockMvc

 ## Todo